RazBarl/Project-Function-Frontend/README.md

+# Project Title

+Project: Function Frontend

+## Description

+Clone the github of Chris "SCM-Starter" of Metacrafters, then for this project, create a simple contract with 2-3 functions.
+Then show the values of those functions in frontend of the application.

+### Executing program

-# Starter Next/Hardhat Project
+#### Starter Next/Hardhat Project

-After cloning the github, you will want to do the following to get the code running on your computer.
+After cloning the github, you need to modified the Assessment.sol, Index.js and Assessment.json

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code